-Based on an assessment as of June 1, 2018, to our knowledge, Merit Medical Systems, Inc. (“Merit”) is in all material respects in compliance with its Corporate Compliance Program (“CCP”) as well as the requirements of California Health and Safety Code §§ 119400‐119402, based on our good faith understanding of the statutory provisions as they may apply to a medical device manufacturer.
+Based on an assessment as of June 1, 2019, to our knowledge, Merit Medical Systems, Inc. (“Merit”) is in all material respects in compliance with its Comprehensive Compliance Program (“CCP”) as well as the requirements of California Health and Safety Code §§ 119400‐119402, based on our good faith understanding of the statutory provisions as they may apply to a medical device manufacturer.
 Consistent with the Department of Health and Human Services Office of the Inspector General Compliance Program Guidance for Pharmaceutical Manufacturers (“HHS‐OIG Guidance”), Merit has tailored its CCP to the nature of its business as a medical device manufacturer, including its expansion into new product areas and therapies.

 The Merit Compliance Program includes the following:

 - The appointment of a dedicated Compliance Officer